Verckys Kiamuangana Mateta: 1988–2022: from UMUZA's presidency to president of SOCODA

-In February 2006, Verckys participated in a cultural industries forum held in Brazzaville.
-Organized by UNESCO and supported by a Danish cultural development agency, the forum sought to build Pan-African cultural networks and encourage South-South cooperation for sustainable development through culture.
-He resigned from the presidency of UMUCO in October 2006, citing government favoritism toward the Association des Musiciens Congolais (AMC).
-He expressed frustration over President Kabila's repeated engagements with AMC representatives while overlooking UMUCO, which he viewed as the legitimate national body representing Congolese musicians.
-He also criticized the government's neglect in funding UMUCO, which had received no public financial support for nine consecutive years, unlike the state-subsidized AMC.
-His resignation plunged UMUCO into a period of uncertainty due to the lack of formal leadership.
-In May 2007, Congolese dancer and choreographer Lambert Moke, popularly known as "Lambio Lambio", declared his candidacy for the UMUCO presidency.
-By 2011, the Kinshasa-based French-language daily La Prospérité reported that Verckys was still regarded by some as UMUCO president, although he was residing in Europe.
+In February 2006, he participated in a cultural industries forum held in Brazzaville, which was organized by UNESCO and supported by a Danish cultural development agency.
+The forum sought to build Pan-African cultural networks and encourage South-South cooperation for sustainable development through culture.
+He resigned from the presidency in October 2006, citing government favoritism toward the Association des Musiciens Congolais (AMC) and expressing frustration that President Kabila had repeatedly engaged AMC representatives while overlooking UMUCO, which he viewed as the legitimate national body representing Congolese musicians.
+He also criticized the government's neglect of UMUCO, which had received no public funding for nine consecutive years, unlike the state-subsidized AMC.
+His resignation plunged UMUCO into a period of uncertainty due to the lack of leadership.
+In May 2007, Congolese dancer and choreographer Lambert Moke (popularly known as Lambio Lambio), announced his candidacy for the presidency.
+By 2011, the Kinshasa-based French-language daily La Prospérité reported that Verckys was still regarded by some as president, although he was residing in Europe.
 During this period, Congolese musician Blaise Bula served as vice president.

 In April 2015, Sterns Music released a significant portion of Verckys' Éditions Vévé record label output in MP3 format.
 This release was accompanied by a blog post that included his biography.
-On 16 July, he was elected president of SOCODA (Société Congolaise des Droits d'Auteurs et des Droits Voisins) in the presence of delegates from the Ministry of Culture and Arts.
-However, on 13 November 2019, Verckys resigned after several months of internal crisis.
+On 16 July, he was elected president of SOCODA (Société Congolaise des Droits d'Auteurs et des Droits Voisins).
+However, on 13 November 2019, he resigned after several months of internal crisis.
 The organization faced significant issues, including financial mismanagement, a failure to distribute royalties for two years, and delayed reforms due to inadequate funding.
 Although two special commissions were appointed, one to revise the organization's statutes and another to conduct a financial audit, neither commission accomplished meaningful progress.
-Tensions within the Board of Directors intensified, prompting the Minister of Culture to intervene and establish a tripartite commission aimed at stabilizing the situation and preparing for an extraordinary general assembly.
+Tensions within the board of directors intensified and prompted the Minister of Culture to intervene and establish a tripartite commission to stabilize the situation and prepare for an extraordinary general assembly.
 In light of the unresolved conflicts, Verckys opted to step down from his position.
-On 20 November 2020, he participated in the fourth edition of the Kinshasa Jazz Festival at the French Institute (Institut Français or Halle de la Gombe) in Gombe, which celebrated a unique convergence of jazz and urban music.
+On 20 November 2020, he participated in the fourth edition of the Kinshasa Jazz Festival at the French Institute (Institut Français or Halle de la Gombe) in Gombe.